cap-js/docs/java/migration.md

 If your application relies on the standard security configuration by CAP Java and depend on one of the CAP starter bundles, it is expected that you don't need to adapt code.

 If you have customized the security configuration, you need to adapt it to the new library.
-If your application had a direct dependency to `cds-feature-xsuaa`, we recommend to adopt one of our starter bundler `cds-starter-cloudfoundry` or `cds-starter-k8s`.
+If your application had a direct dependency to `cds-feature-xsuaa`, we recommend to adopt one of our starter bundles `cds-starter-cloudfoundry` or `cds-starter-k8s`.

 [Learn more about the security configuration.](./security.md#configure-xsuaa-and-ias-authentication--xsuaa-ias){.learn-more}
 [Learn more about migration to SAP´s `spring-security` library.](https://github.com/SAP/cloud-security-services-integration-library/blob/main/spring-security/Migration_SpringXsuaaProjects.md)